Vincit/objection.js/doc/includes/API.md

 Limitations:

- * `limit` and `page` methods will work incorrectly because the will limit the result set which contains all the result rows in a flattened format.
+ * `limit` and `page` methods will work incorrectly because they will limit the result set that contains all the result rows in a flattened format.
 For example the result set of the eager expression `children.children` will have `10 * 10 * 10` rows assuming the you fetched 10 models that all had 10 children that all had 10 children.

+<b>NaiveEagerAlgorithm</b>

+This algorithm naively fetches the relations using a separate query for each model.
+For example relation expression `children.children` will cause 1000 queries to be performed assuming a result set of 10 each having 10 children each having 10 children.
+For small result sets this doesn't matter.
+The clear benefit of this algorithm is that there are no limitations.
+You can use `offset`, `limit`, `min`, `max` etc. in `modifyEager`.
+You can for example fetch only the youngest child for each parent.

 <b>Performance differences</b>